filippo-orru/personal-site-hugo/content/about-me.md

 Keywords: Communication  • Agile methodology • Effort estimation • Requirements engineering • Hiring • Mentorship
 {{</ notice >}}

 As it turned out, there is much more than coding that makes a great Software Engineer.
-I learned how to communicate effectively with coworkers, across teams, and with clients.
+I learned how to **communicate effectively** with coworkers, across teams, and with clients.
 This was great for my personal growth.

 I am also partly responsible for hiring and onboarding new developers.
-This entails coding interviews, decision-making and mentorship.
+This entails coding interviews, decision-making and **mentorship**.
 I helped introduce many current developers to our tech stack and conventions.

 ## Head of User Support

 As part of my work at Studo, I am responsible for managing our **excellent user support**.
-This means I coordinate first, second, and third-level support, I investigate challenging cross-project issues when they come up, and call upon my coworkers' expertise to ensure our users are happy.
+This means I coordinate first, second, and third-level support, I investigate challenging **cross-project issues** when they come up, and call upon my coworkers' expertise to ensure our users are happy.
 As the number of developers and support team members grew, I introduced **new processes** regarding ticket assignment, hand-off, and inter-team communication.

 # More